 The final step in license management is to plan for the future and make license management a crucial part of your business operations.
 Even if it’s not necessarily a part of their role at the company, each employee must have an understanding of software license management policies and procedures.
 Have your IT staff regularly review licenses and contracts, ensure your internal developers understand licensing options, costs, new applications, and other important updates to verify better decision making now and in the future.

 Managing your software licenses doesn’t have to be a strenuous process or hindrance on your team; with the right strategy, it can be a walk in the park.
-For nearly a decade, Software Licensing Pros, powered by XTIVIA, has been helping companies manage their software licenses and maintain compliant licensing documentation.
+For nearly a decade, XTIVIA has been helping companies manage their software licenses and maintain compliant licensing documentation.
 For more information, feel free to reach out to us here, or comment on this blog below.